Is your child ready for a cell phone? Take this quiz to find out.

 Illustration of the LifeLock and Aura logos connected by a string

-LifeLock’s extensive (and often complicated) plan options range in price from $4.99/month for basic identity theft restoration services up to $79.99/month for all-in-one family plans.
+LifeLock’s extensive (and often complicated) plan options range in price from $4.99/month for basic identity theft restoration services to as much as $79.99/month for all-in-one family plans.

-• LifeLock offers three main plan tiers — Standard, Advantage, and Ultimate Plus — each with differing levels of protection, support, and insurance coverage.
+• LifeLock offers three main identity theft protection plan tiers — Standard, Advantage, and Ultimate Plus — each with differing levels of protection, support, and insurance coverage.

-• For most plan tiers, you can pay extra for add-ons, including Norton 360’s suite of digital security tools or protection for multiple adults and children.
+• For most plans, you can pay extra for add-ons, including Norton 360’s suite of digital security tools, Norton Privacy Monitor Assistant, or protection for multiple adults and children.

-Note: LifeLock regularly updates and changes its pricing models or offers special discounts and promotions.
-The prices listed here are current to the publishing date.
+Note: LifeLock regularly updates and changes its pricing models and offers special discounts and promotions.
+We’ll do our best to keep this page updated, but the prices listed are only current to the publishing date.

 LifeLock Plans and Pricing: What You Need To Know